RadoslawKieronski/DevOpsJenkins/CentOsSSH/README.md

+#SSH connection from Jenkins container to remote-host container#

 There are created 2 containers: jenkins, remote-host.

 There has been created project where jenkins server is able to establish ssh connection to remote-host using remote_user.